domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Wrap the leader around the tippet.
 Four, five, six times.
 Tuck the end between the lines.
 Tighten.
 And...trim. --Will Graham character in Hannibal (TV series), S2:E4, Takiawase

 Focus on the horizon, and rock with the sea. --Source TBD (on how to avoid seasickness)

+Jealousy's a motherf**cker, you weak jealous motherf**ckers! --The Notorious B.I.G., American Rapper, in My Downfall (song), in Life After Death (album)

+Daughter, Son: God gave you a mouth.
+Learn how to use it. --Source TBD, quoted in TBD Small Town Murder podcast